 Wondering what to do when your kitten is teething?

-The next thing is to offer them toys.
-Interactive and chew toys can help to keep them busy, tucker them out, and give them something more appropriate to sink their teeth into.
+Kitten Teething Toys - The next thing is to offer them toys.
+Interactive and chew toys can help to keep them busy and give them something more appropriate to sink their teeth into.
+Chewing on kitten teething toys or cat dental toys can help to relieve pain and frustration during teething.

-Keep an eye out for abnormal behaviours during teething.
+Monitor Symptoms - Keep an eye out for abnormal behaviours during teething.
 If you notice excessive drooling or any other concerning behaviour, it is best to contact your veterinarian for advice.
+Also, keep an eye out for destructive and dangerous behaviours, like chewing on cords or wires.

 One of the best tools for reducing destructive cat behaviours caused by kitten teething is to provide them with durable and appropriate toys and chews.
 You won't stop your kitten from wanting to chew, but you can direct them to the most appropriate things to chew on.